dcurrigan/machine-learning-challenge/README.md

 * Each model has been saved as individual jupyter notebook
 * The final, best performing model was the deep learning neural network.
 This has been saved in h5 file format
-* This can loaded by runnning the final cell in the Deep learning notebook, or with the following code:
+* This can be loaded by runnning the final cell in the deep learning notebook, or with the following code:

 ```
 # Load the model